andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/diagnosing-restore-failed-with-asp-net-5-on-mac.md

   - Mono

 ---
-Following along with Steve Smith's [&#8220;Your First ASP.NET 5 Application on a Mac&#8221;][1], I found myself frustrated that, despite all my efforts, the simple little sample project I was trying to get running just wouldn't work due to a problem with restoring the project's dependencies.
+Following along with Steve Smith's ["Your First ASP.NET 5 Application on a Mac&#8221;][1], I found myself frustrated that, despite all my efforts, the simple little sample project I was trying to get running just wouldn't work due to a problem with restoring the project's dependencies.

 <a name="retracing-steps" class="jump-target"></a>